-Targeted advertising is a way for marketers to present consumers with ads that reflect their specific traits, interests, and shopping behavior.
+Targeted advertising, or ad targeting, is a way for marketers to present consumers with ads that reflect their specific traits, interests, and shopping behavior.
 This is generally done by using customer data to segment audiences by factors such as basic demographics, shopping interests, or browsing behavior, and then creating unique advertisements tailored to each audience segment.

 Ad personalization has become one of the "Holy Grails" of digital marketing, thanks to its well-documented effects on customer acquisition and retention, click-through rate (CTR), and customer lifetime value (CLV).
 Targeted advertising allows brands to send different messaging to different consumers based on what the brand knows about the customer.
 The better a brand can demonstrate that it understands what its customers want and need, the more likely customers respond to advertising and engage with the brand.
 Research bears out the facts:

 Personalization in digital marketing can boost revenue by 15%.

 Personalization encourages repeat purchases, with 44% of customers becoming repeat buyers with ad personalization.